-The information provided below reflects the data as we knew it before the COVID pandemic significantly impacted economic conditions in March of 2020.
-We will continue to monitor labor market information in the months to come and make the appropriate changes as new data emerges and we begin to understand new workforce needs.
+The information provided below reflects data both prior to, during, and after the COVID pandemic significantly impacted economic conditions in March of 2020.
+Although post-pandemic, we continue to monitor labor market information to understand current workforce needs and adjust appropriately.